rachelcarrington/rachelcarrington.github.io/_pages/about.md

 Contact: rjc204 (at) bath.ac.uk

 ## Research Interests
+- Wastewater epidemiology
+- Changepoint detection
 - High-dimensional data
-- Spatiotemporal data
-- Changepoint detection
 - Post-selection inference

 For more details about my research and publications, click on the "Research" tab above.